ceydaduzgec/SWE574/docs/developer-handbook/developing-new-feature.md

 - Assign progress status from the project.
 - Mention the issue number in the description.
 **If the feature is still work in progress you can create a draftt PR by clicking the down arrow next to `Create pull request`and select `Create a draft pull request`**
-5. Go to related issue and select your previous PR for development part from the right sidebar.
+5. Go to related issue and select your previous PR for dev part from the right sidebar.
-6. After the PR is approved by reviwers, merge it and test it on `development`.
+6. After the PR is approved by reviwers, merge it and test it on `dev`.
-7. After your feature branch is merged into `development`, create another PR to `production` from your feature branch.
-Apply same PR rules as `development` except name it as `PROD | Feature name`.
+7. After your feature branch is merged into `dev`, create another PR to `prod` from your feature branch.
+Apply same PR rules as `dev` except name it as `PROD | Feature name`.
-8. After the PR is tested by other team members, merge it and test it on `production`.
+8. After the PR is tested by other team members, merge it and test it on `prod`.
-9. After your feature branch is merged into `production`, go to [Github board](https://github.com/orgs/swe574-spring23/projects/1) and move it to `Done`.
+9. After your feature branch is merged into `prod`, go to [Github board](https://github.com/orgs/swe574-spring23/projects/1) and move it to `Done`.

 More about git commands can be found in [Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)